Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Analysis on Real Scenario

 \subsection{Same-role Argument Assignment}

 Multiple arguments may share the same role in the same event.
-To solve this problem, QA-based methods usually adopt the thresholding strategy, which compares the score of each text span with a manually tuned threshold.
+We show that PAIE outperforms QA-based models dealing with it in both efficiency and effectiveness in this section.

-We do a coarse grid search for span threshold on WIKIEVENTS dataset using EEQA model, as shown in Fig.~\ref{th_tuning}.
-Obviously, the choice of threshold highly affects the performance of the model.
+{\textbf{Efficiency}} To solve this problem, QA-based methods usually adopt the thresholding strategy, which compares the score of each text span with a manually tuned threshold.
+We claim that it consumes lots of time and computational resources for finding a good threshold and usually ends with sub-optimal results.
+We support such claim by a coarse grid search tuning span threshold on WIKIEVENTS dataset using EEQA and EEQA-BART models, as shown in Fig.~\ref{th_tuning}.
+The choice of threshold highly affects the performance of the model.
 In addition, models with the same architecture but different PLMs have totally different optimal thresholds even on the same dataset, not to mention on distinct datasets.
-Therefore, it consumes lots of time and computational resources for finding a good threshold and usually ends with sub-optimal results.
+PAIE requires no threshold tuning since each slot in the prompt only predicts at most one argument span and usually achieves much higher inference speed in practice.

-In PAIE, there is no threshold tuning required since each slot in the prompt only predicts a unique argument span guaranteed by bipartite matching.
-We evaluate on WIKIEVENTS containing diverse multi-argument cases.
-Table~\ref{tab: argnum} shows that PAIE outperforms significantly better than QA-based method, especially when dealing with multiple arguments of one role.
-For roles with three and four or more arguments, PAIE gains an absolute improvement of 9.5\% and 18.6\%, respectively.
+{\textbf{Effectiveness}} We also compare the capability of PAIE and EEQA-BART in predicting multiple arguments with the same role on WIKIEVENTS, a dataset containing diverse multi-argument cases.
+Table~\ref{tab: argnum} shows that PAIE outperforms significantly better than EEQA-BART dealing with such cases.
+For roles with three and four or more arguments, PAIE gains a definite Arg-C F1 improvement of $9.5\%$ and $26.4\%$, respectively.